apache/incubator-hugegraph-toolchain/hugegraph-hubble/README.md

 bin/start-hubble.sh -d
 ```

-### 3. User docker image (Convenient)
+### 3. User docker image (Convenient for Test/Dev)

 We can use `docker run -itd --name=hubble -p 8088:8088 hugegraph/hubble` to quickly start [hubble](https://hub.docker.com/r/hugegraph/hubble).
 An you can visit [hubble deploy doc](https://hugegraph.apache.org/docs/quickstart/hugegraph-hubble/#2-deploy) for more details.

 Then we should follow the [hubble workflow doc](https://hugegraph.apache.org/docs/quickstart/hugegraph-hubble/#3platform-workflow) to create the graph.

 > Note:
-> 1. The docker image of hugegraph-hubble is a convenience release, not official distribution artifacts from ASF.
+> 1. The docker image of hugegraph-hubble is a convenience release, but not **official distribution** artifacts.
 You can find more details from [ASF Release Distribution Policy](https://infra.apache.org/release-distribution.html#dockerhub).
 >
 > 2. Recommand to use `release tag`(like `1.0.0`) for the stable version.
 Use `latest` tag to experience the newest functions in development.